 - political violence and counter-terrorism.

-Students may also choose to complete general studies in international relations.
+Students may also choose to complete advanced international relations.

 This course provides students with a comprehensive knowledge of international affairs, grounded in the key debates framing global politics and driven by in-depth empirical analysis.
 Through this, students will be able to make sense of the complexity of global politics by providing the analytical perspectives and skills needed to see both the 'bigger picture' and comprehend detailed aspects of specific issues.